sypcerr/scripts/README.md

 Welcome to my personal script repository!
 Here you'll find all the scripts I've created, organized into **Featured** and **Archived** sections for easy access.

+I've showcased some  of my script myself.
+Check it out: https://www.youtube.com/@sypcer

 ---

 ## 🌟 Featured Scripts